-Ms. de Lange did not present her tasks.
+Ms. de Lange did not present her tasks in the article.
 It is probable she had misconstrued them deictically.
 The children did not know what noses the talk was about; whether to focus on syntax or pragmatics, that is, on talk in context.

 Let us consider two examples of deictically misconstrued questions.

 Picture 1.
-Is there a real nose here?
+Do we have a real nose here?

 A sculpture of a human face is not a human face, and pictures are not the objects they present.